nasirahmed422/mvc-Tech-Blog/README.md

 # mvc-Tech-Blog

 ## Purpose
 The purpose of this application is to build a CSM-style tech blog.
 This application follows the MVC paradigm.
-It makes use of Handlbars.ks as the templating language, Sequelize for object relational mapping, and express-session npm for authentication.
+It makes use of Handlbars.js as the templating language, Sequelize for object relational mapping, and express-session npm for authentication.

 ## Built With
 * Javascript